paltalabs/instance-persistent-dos-soroban/README.md

 bash src/attack.sh standalone persistent-vector-heavy
 ```

 And voilà!!!
-The contract fails endeed when after the vector reaches a total amount of 1636 pushes.
+The contract fails endeed when after one vector reaches a total amount of 1636 pushes.
 You can see the complete error message in [error-persistent-vector-heavy.md](error-persistent-vector-heavy.md)

 # Situation 4: DoS free: Use a Variable DataKey